Picturepark/Picturepark.SDK.TypeScript/README.md

     npm run build

-3. Commit and push changes, then merge into the "release" branch
+3. Commit and push changes, then merge into the "release" branch.
+The NPM packages are now [automatically published by AppVeyor](https://ci.appveyor.com/project/Picturepark/picturepark-sdk-typescript).

 ### CI Builds